archelogos/CarND-Vehicle-Detection/README.md

     self.frame_count += 1
 ```

-Instead of calculate the the boxes on each frame, it was applied a filter in order to reduce the processing time and because it was useless to estimate them each 1/30 seconds.
+Instead of calculating the boxes in each frame, it was applied a filter in order to reduce the processing time.
+Moreover it was useless to estimate them each 1/30 seconds.

 ### Vehicle tracking and False positives

-Until this point and with the current algorithm we were able to detect the vehicles in the images but it was also possible to detect some sudden "ghost cars" (false positives) in parts of not-cars in the image.
+At this point and with the current algorithm we were able to detect the vehicles in the images but it was also possible to detect some sudden "ghost cars" (false positives) in parts of not-cars in the image.
 Because we were filtering, it was weird to have a continuous false positives in a particular position of the image.
 Instead of that, sometimes it could appear some flickering, from a bad prediction of the model.
-To avoid this non-desired behavior, it was set a thresholded algorithm where at least 2 or 3 boxes have to overlay each other to consider a real vehicle detection.
+To avoid this non-desired behavior, it was set a threshold algorithm where at least 2 or 3 boxes have to overlay each other in order to consider it a real vehicle detection.

 ```python
 heat = add_heat(heat,all_windows) # all_windows (detected windows)